tiliaqt/transkit/README.md

 > poetry run jupyter lab
 ```

-`TransKit.ipynb` is a notebook using sample injections data demonstrating basic usage.
+`notebooks/TransKit.ipynb` is a notebook using sample injections data demonstrating basic usage.

 I keep my own hormonal data in a different repository, checked out in a parallel directory to this one.
 My directory structure looks like this: